Large Causal Models on Time Series

 4. Perform Causal Discovery

-Run run_cp_and_parse_res to perform causal discovery on the data.
+Run model.predict to perform causal discovery on the data.
 The max_lag parameter specifies the maximum time window size for analyzing causal relationships:

 The result is a lagged adjacency tensor of shape (N, N, max_lag) where: